PrefectHQ/prefect/docs/guides/automations.md

 TODO: create a warning saying it is only available for Prefect Cloud

 # Cleaning data Example
-TODO: Find dataset to use or can pull from an api Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.
+Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.
 For example, let us try to grab data from an API and if we run into any issues, lets try react to the workflow end results.